-We’ve written about Multnomah County’s efforts to end homelessness for veterans (which it’s really close to doing), and learned that the biggest hurdle left to clear is prevention — or in other words, keeping people who are housed today from becoming homeless tomorrow.
+We’ve written before about Multnomah County’s efforts to end homelessness for veterans (which it’s really close to doing), and learned that the biggest hurdle left to clear is prevention — or in other words, keeping people who are housed today from becoming homeless tomorrow.

 The fundamental challenge is that thousands of Portlanders are only one medical emergency or missed paycheck away from not being able to pay their rent.
 And because medical emergencies and missed paychecks happen, new people are slipping into homelessness all the time.